|Mathematics||Mathematics||Mr Austin||Edexcel||A level|

 You will find Mathematics at A level challenging but interesting.
 It builds on the work you are presently covering at GCSE, but also involves new ideas that some of the greatest minds of the last millennium have discovered.
 It serves as a very useful support for many other qualifications as well as being a sought-after qualification for the workplace and courses in Higher Education.

-Although many of the ideas you will meet in Core Mathematics are interesting in their own right, they also serve as an important foundation for other branches of mathematics, especially Mechanics and Statistics.
+Although many of the ideas you will meet in Pure Mathematics are interesting in their own right, they also serve as an important foundation for other branches of Mathematics, especially Mechanics and Statistics.

-When you study Statistics you will learn how to analyse and summarise numerical data in order to arrive at conclusions about it.
-You will extend the range of probability problems that you started for GCSE by using the new mathematical techniques studied on the Core Mathematics course.
+When you study Statistics you will learn how to analyse and summarise numerical data in order to derive conclusions.
+You will extend the range of probability problems that you started during GCSE, by using the new mathematical techniques studied on the Pure Mathematics course.

 Many of the ideas you will meet in this course have applications in a wide range of other fields - from assessing what your car insurance is going to cost to how likely the earth is going to be hit by a comet in the next few years.